Stephen-c-Kelly/WorldLeaderQuiz/README.md

 -- Flag emoji
 -- Region
 -- World Leader

+The following fields will be added but left blank for MVP -- Annual GDP (unused during MVP)
 -- Assumed Office Date (unused during MVP)

-The following fields will be added but left blank for MVP -- Country Image (vector image of outline)
+-- Country Image (vector image of outline)
 -- Youtube link to how to prounce name (no idea how to set this up, but maybe I can use Bard to search Youtube)

 // Step 1 - Define the required variables used to track the state of the game